ontopic-vkg/destination-tutorial/README.md

 |umidita_abs|	[g/m^3]|	Umidità assoluta dell’aria |	Mean |

 ### Optional: visualize it in DBeaver
-To visualize the dataset in DBeaver or a similar tool, the credentials to access the PostgreSQL database are the followings:
+To visualize the dataset in DBeaver or a similar tool, we need to create a database connection.
+In DBeaver, one can follow the next steps:  *Database* -> *New Database Connection* -> *PostgreSQL*

+The credentials to access the PostgreSQL database are the followings:
  - Host: *localhost*
  - Port: 7777
  - User: *postgres*